michi84o/SpaceEngineersTools/README.md

 In a separate step, droplets are simulated to find the locally lowest points and use them to generate lakes:
 This feature is not finished yet, WIP.
 ![Screenshot of planet creator](Screenshots/LakeBedFinder.jpg)

+## HeightMapEdgeFixer

+Exposes the edge fixer of PlanetCreator.
+This simple tool can be used to fix the edges of existing planet height maps like the vanilla ones.
+PNGs must be 16 bit grayscale and have a size of 2048x2048 pixels.